mgiugliano/CommandLineUtilities/README.md

 # CommandLineUtilities

-This is a random collection of command line utilities, I use everyday.
+This is a random collection of command line utilities, I use everyday:

+  1. [Votational Nelocity](#votational-nelocity)(a bash script, inspired by Notational Velocity note taking)
+  2. [Scratch pad](#scratch-pad) (a bash script, appending text to a monthly "scratch pad" text file)

 ## Votational Nelocity

-This is heavily inspired by [Notational Velocity](https://en.wikipedia.org/wiki/Notational_Velocity) note-taking software and its underlying concept and philosophy.
+This script is heavily inspired by [Notational Velocity](https://en.wikipedia.org/wiki/Notational_Velocity) note-taking software and its underlying concept and philosophy.
 It is a simple bash script, powered by [fd](https://github.com/sharkdp/fd), [ripgrep](https://github.com/BurntSushi/ripgrep) and of course [fzf](https://github.com/junegunn/fzf).
 It lives in the terminal and makes it easy for me to achieve the following actions:

 - find and edit a text file in my "notes" folder, fuzzy searching it by filename and/or by content;
 - find and open a text file in Obsidian;